 We aren’t trying to sound anti-social, but it’s a fact.
 Viruses are spread by coughing, sneezing, and touching so more people = more germs/viruses.

 Don’t forget to be proactive when it comes to your health.
 Get your annual flu shot.
 Use hand sanitizers and wash your hands often.
-Make and keep regular checkups to the doctor, dentist, and chiropractor.
+Make and keep regular checkups with the doctor, dentist, and chiropractor.
 Eat a healthy diet and watch your weight as pounds tend to pile up during the winter months.

 You might be tempted to put off that weird twinge in your back until the weather improves, but don’t do it.
 Take good care of your health in the winter so you can have a blast this summer.